 The second National Deaf Sevens tournament was held at the Linton Military Camp, located just south of Palmerston North, where the Central boys won a points-based competition.

 Footage of all three men's games of the 2000 National Deaf Rugby Championships at the Canterbury Rugby League Stadium, combined into one clip.
 Includes pre-match Deaf cheerleading display.

 Northern Deaf XV vs Southern Deaf XV held at Linton Military Camp near Palmerston North on 31 March 1991.

 The deciding match of the 1998 National Deaf Rugby Interzonal Championship played in Wellington over Easter weekend, and cementing a place in the New Zealand Deaf team that toured Wales in November 1998.

 A game of rugby league between the Canterbury and Wellington boys in 1991.
 The game was played at Hampshire Park, Christchurch on 11 May 1991.
-Canterbury beat Central, 42-26, followed by a post-match social and further celebrations at DSC.
+Canterbury beat Central, 42-26, followed by a post-match social and further celebrations at Christchurch Deaf Society.

 The Wellington ‘Lions’ Rugby League team assembled at the Randwick Club to welcome their Canterbury opponents.
 After the match, players and supporters enjoy the Randwick hospitality before moving on to a private venue.

 Rodney Roberts takes us through the typical Saturday of a Deaf Wellingtonian, with the Manawatu Deaf boys playing a game of rugby (and being well beaten 47 to 7), before taking us on a tour through a Wellington Deaf Society event to farewell an international interpreter.